chris-whitlam/triangulate-website/packages/ui-tests/README.md

 ## Setup
 1. Install dependencies with `yarn install`
-2. Run the site locally with `yarn start`.
+2. Run the site and functions locally from the monorepo root using `yarn start`.
+3. Run the tests via `yarn test`

 ## Useful Commands
 All commands must be prefixed with `yarn` e.g `yarn install`